skroutz/cogy/README.md

 This will print "bar" back to the user who calls `!foo` in Slack, for example.

-Inside the block there are (3) parameters yielded:
+Inside the block there are (4) parameters yielded:

 * an array containing the arguments passed to the command
 * a hash containing the options passed to the command
 * a string containing the chat handle of the user that called the command
+* a hash containing the Cogy environment, that is, every environment variable starting with 'COGY_' and set in the Relay

 A more complete command: